 Our Professional Studies programme focuses on the development of professional knowledge, values and practices of teachers and their importance in the classroom and in the wider school context.
 Astra’s principle is to develop trainees to be reflective, have strong practical classroom skills and excellent subject knowledge.
-Trainees learn how to use current theory to inform their classroom practice and attention is paid to ensuring that trainees have a detailed understanding of Spanish as a school subject, as well as outstanding skills in learning to plan and teach lessons which are creative and engaging.
+Trainees learn how to use theory to inform their classroom practice and trainees gain detailed understanding of Spanish as a school subject, secondary education, as well as outstanding skills in learning to plan and teach lessons which are creative and engaging.

-Astra trainees spend four days per week in their placement schools (minimum of 120 days across the year).
+Astra trainees spend four days per week in their placement schools and one day in central training.
 All training and assessment will lead to the award of Qualified Teacher Status.
 Additionally, the optional PGCE qualification includes 60 credits at Masters level.

-Weekly QTS Professional Studies will develop understanding of education essential for entrants to the teaching profession, providing consideration to whole-school issues, such as behaviour management, special educational needs and educational theories that contextualise the teaching of your subject.
-Secondary subject studies also focus on the teaching of each subject, including its place in the National Curriculum; what is taught; how it is taught; how it is assessed; providing for young people with different backgrounds and abilities; teaching in accordance with examination specification requirements; and using ICT effectively to facilitate learning.
+Secondary subject studies will focus on the teaching of each subject, including its place in the National Curriculum; what is taught; how it is taught; how it is assessed; providing for young people with different backgrounds and abilities; teaching in accordance with examination specification requirements; and using ICT effectively to facilitate learning.

 Fee-funded or bursary-led trainees are always supernumerary and the work in school will take a variety of forms including observing experienced teachers and team teaching, gradually taking responsibility for the learning of whole classes and getting involved in all aspects of school life.